 But you can and should have some strategy to whittle down your options and minimize regrettable choices.

 The following is the framework I settled on.
-It took nearly a decade of tweaking, trial and error, and of studying books on career, purpose, and fulfillment.
+It took nearly a decade of tweaking, trial and error, and studying books on career, purpose, and fulfillment.
 But it seems to have worked.
 I made a great choice and found a job I love.
-Maybe it can help you do the same.
+Maybe something from this framework will give you new insights on how to do the same.

 What’s your problem?